IKAwe/NeuralNetwork/README.md

-# C++ Neural Engine & GUI
+# C++ Neural Engine with GUI

-A Multilayer Perceptron neural network written from scratch in C++.
+A neural network engine written from scratch in C++.
 I built this engine to train models without relying on heavy, black-box frameworks like PyTorch or TensorFlow, while keeping a live, interactive view of the data and training process.

-The focus here is on low-level memory optimization and a completely unblocked UI.
+The focus here is on low-level memory optimization and a unblocked UI.
 ## Branches
 This repository is split into specific branches based on the features you need:
 * **`master`**: The lightweight, core version of the engine.
 Supports standard Dense layers, Dropout, Regression (MSE), and basic Label Encoding.
 * **`accelerated`**: A fully GPU-accelerated version of the matrix math engine using cuBLAS.
+Best for large datasets with large batch sizes.
 * **`embeddings-onehot_output`**: The advanced version.
-Introduces **Tabular Embedding Layers** for high-cardinality categorical inputs, One-Hot Encoding (OHE) for targets.
+Introduces **Tabular Embedding Layers** for high-cardinality categorical inputs, One-Hot Encoding for targets.
 Best for datasets with many categorical columns.
 Uses accelerations from 'accelerated' branch.

 ## Key Features